 During my stay, I was unlucky to have noisy neighbors.
 My room felt like one of the old apartments I rented in Dubai.
 I was hoping against hope there would be no bed bugs.
-Fortunately, there were none at my room in this hotel.
+Fortunately, there were none.

 Almost immediately after checking in, exhaustion came over me.
 But when I laid down in bed, rest was still elusive.
 I ended up browsing the internet to pass the time and plan my next day’s DIY tour of Singapore City Center.
 While checking the internet, I found an online news article about a suicide-cum-murder incident in the same hotel where I was staying.
 It happened in 2015 so it should not have bothered me, yet it did.